hardware/mailserver/README.md

 More information here : [Reverse proxy configuration](https://github.com/hardware/mailserver/wiki/Reverse-proxy-configuration)

+Notice : if you plan to use [Let's Encrypt as Certificate Authority](https://github.com/hardware/mailserver#ssl-certificates); be sure to request them before with the XATAZ way.

 #### 4 - Postfixadmin installation

 PostfixAdmin is a web based interface used to manage mailboxes, virtual domains and aliases.